 The planned restarting of operations and long term ongoing infrastructure usage also eliminates the need for infrastructure dismantling and final closure activities until potentially well after 2050.

-For more information on Century’s processing plant, please click HERE.
+For more information on the Restart Feasibility Study, please click HERE.

 MMG is supportive of New Century’s plan for progressive economic rehabilitation of Century and also recognises the significant additional benefits restarting operations will bring including continued employment opportunities and regional economic activity.
 This includes a commitment of A$46.6M toward the funding of ongoing rehabilitation, care and maintenance and meeting Century’s existing stakeholder payment obligations.

-For more information on the acquisition of the Century Mine, please visit our Announcements page and see our announcement dated 20 April 2017.
+For more information on the acquisition of the Century Mine, please download our press release HERE.